tadas-subonis/dev-tasubo-com-blog/_posts/2022-07-31-crash-course-domain-driven-design.md

 wouldn't be too happy about that :).

-One acceptable alternative is to adopt Event Sourcing and use Commands to make these updates which can be a lot more natural way of connecting HTTP-based REST-like interface with domain model.
+One acceptable alternative is to adopt Event Sourcing and use Commands to make these updates which can be a lot more natural way of connecting an HTTP-based REST-like interface with the domain model.
 However, this is a topic for another day.

 # Outro

 I hope this crash course on domain-driven design patterns for developers is useful.
-There is more stuff that could be useful for developers but at this point I would just recommend reading the blue book.
+There is more stuff that could be useful for developers but at this point, I would just recommend reading the blue book.
 You will find out about:
  - anti-corruption layer
  - shared-kernel
+ - and other quite useful bits

- Overall, I think that these approaches can help shape your programs to be more business oriented while avoiding the pollution of all the infrastructure that often trashes the readibility and understandability of the code.
+ Overall, I think that these approaches can help shape your programs to be more business oriented while avoiding the pollution of all the infrastructure that often trashes the readability and understandability of the code.

  Adopting domain-driven design takes a lot of practice so just take your time and keep trying.